Injury Attorneys | Restoring LivesTM

 The Ford Motor Company is recalling half a million Ford Escape SUVs.
 The recall is due to problems with the accelerator pedal sticking.
 Ford issued a recall after an accident claimed the life of an Arizona teenager who was unable to stop her Ford Escape SUV.

-The Escape recall affects models manufactured from 2001-2004 with the 3-liter, V-6 engine with cruise control.
-In total, 484,600 vehicles have been recalled due to this problem.
-The accelerators speed control cables could become stuck on an engine cover when the pedal is almost fully depressed.
+The Escape recall affects models manufactured from 2001–2004 with the 3-liter, V-6 engine with cruise control.
+In total, 484,600 vehicles have been recalled because the accelerators speed control cables could become stuck on an engine cover when the pedal is almost fully depressed.